nyu-mll/jiant/README.md

 	* Pair sentence classification tasks
 	* Regression tasks
 	* Tagging tasks
-	* Span classification Tasks - to run these, we currently require an extra preprocessing step, which consists of preprocessing the data to get BERT tokenized span indices.
-	  SpanTasks expects the files to be in json format and be named as {file_name}.retokenized.{tokenizer_name}.
+	* Span classification Tasks
+		* To run these, we currently require an extra preprocessing step, which consists of preprocessing the data to get BERT tokenized span indices.
+SpanTasks expects the files to be in `json` format and be named as `{file_name}.retokenized.{tokenizer_name}`.
-	* seq2seq tasks are partially supported.
+	* seq2seq tasks (partial/tentative support only) partially supported.

-### Transformers
+### GPT, BERT, and Transformers

-We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
-When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.

-We also support using pretrained Transformer language models.
+We support using pretrained Transformer encoders.
 To use the OpenAI transformer model, set `openai_transformer = 1`, download the [model](https://github.com/openai/finetune-transformer-lm) folder that contains pre-trained models, and place it under `src/openai_transformer_lm/pytorch_huggingface/`.
 To use [BERT](https://arxiv.org/abs/1810.04805) architecture, set ``bert_model_name`` to one of the models listed [here](https://github.com/huggingface/pytorch-pretrained-BERT#loading-google-ai-or-openai-pre-trained-weigths-or-pytorch-dump), e.g. ``bert-base-cased``.
-You should also set ``tokenizer`` to be the BERT model used in order to ensure you are using the same tokenization and vocabulary.
+You should also set ``tokenizer`` to the BERT model name used in order to ensure you are using the same tokenization and vocabulary.

-When using BERT, we follow the procedures set out in the original work as closely as possible: For pair sentence tasks, we concatenate the sentences with a sepcial `[SEP]` token.
+When using BERT, we follow the procedures set out in the original work as closely as possible: For pair sentence tasks, we concatenate the sentences with a special `[SEP]` token.
 Rather than max-pooling, we take the first representation of the sequence (corresponding to the special `[CLS]` token) as the representation of the entire sequence.
 We also have support for the version of Adam that was used in training BERT (``optimizer = bert_adam``).

+We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
+When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.

 ## Trainer